hilshong2580/cs326-final-zeta/docs/milestone2.md

 ## Part 2: Front-end Implementation
 ___________________________________________________________________

-- Read post:  When login successfully, the main page will get Post-Data from the server and rander the post out.
+- Read post:  When login successfully, the main page will read Post-Data from the server and rander the post out.
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/fakerData1.0.PNG)
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/fakerData1.2.PNG)

 - Create post: When passing the Post-Data(created by user) to server, the server will push the data to Post-Data.
-After that, the main page will rander all the post out.
+After that, the main page will read Post-Data from the server and rander all the post out.
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/createPost.PNG)
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/createPost1.PNG)

 - Edit post: When passing the Post-Data(edited by user) to server, the server will change the data from Post-Data.
-After that, the main page will rander all the post out.
+After that, the main page will read Post-Data from the server and rander all the post out.
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/editPost.PNG)
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/editPost1.PNG)

 - Delete post: When passing the Post-Data to server, the server will delete the post from Post-Data.
-After that, the main page will rander all the post out.
+After that, the main page will read Post-Data from the server and rander all the post out.
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/deletePost.PNG)
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/deletePost1.PNG)

 - Adding Comment to post: When passing the Post-Data and comment to server, the server will change the data(comment part) from Post-Data.
-After that, the main page will rander all the post out.
+After that, the main page will read Post-Data from the server and rander all the post out.
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/commentSubmit.PNG)
 ![alt text](https://github.com/hilshong2580/cs326-final-zeta/blob/main/docs/screenShot2/commentSubmit1.PNG)